mgcaret/rom4x/README.md

-# ROM 4X by MG
+# ROM 4X and 5X by MG

-ROM 4X is an enhancement to the Apple //c version 4 firmware ROM. **Coming soon: ROM 5X** for the IIc Plus (version 5).
+ROM 4X and 5X are enhancements to the Apple //c version 4 and Apple IIc Pluys firmware ROMs.

-It adds the following features to the Apple //c version 4 firmware:
+It adds the following features to the Apple //c and IIc Plus firmware:

   - Identifies and reinstates a *bootable* (it must have something that looks like a boot block!)
 RAM disk from battery-backed expansion memory (see below), such as the [RAM Express II+](http://a2heaven.com/webshop/index.php?rt=product/product&product_id=144) from A2Heaven.
   - Provides a menu of various tools upon pressing Ctrl+Closed-Apple+Reset (or holding Closed-Apple when powering up), that let you: